bcgov/keycloak-example-apps/examples/oidc/confidential/nodejs-express/README.md

 - You require an integration with client-type `confidential` before you can start using this example app.
 - Navigate to SSO [Onboarding](https://github.com/bcgov/sso-keycloak/wiki/SSO-Onboarding) to learn more about creating an integration.
-- Once you've successfully set up an integration via the CSS app, navigate to the dashboard and access the `Technical Details` tab.
+- Once you've successfully set up an integration via the CSS app, select your integration in the dashboard and access the `Technical Details` tab.
 From there, simply choose the desired environment (Development, Test, or Production) and click the corresponding button to download a JSON file containing your integration details.

 ## Installation